MFEK/glif/README.md

 ### Note on system SDL2

 By default, MFEKglif compiles and statically links to SDL2 if not on Linux.
-If you have SDL2 installed, or find compiling it difficult for some reason and wish to link to a binary SDL2, you should provide the flag `--no-default-features` to `cargo build`.
+If you have SDL2 installed, or find compiling it difficult for some reason and wish to link to a binary SDL2, you should provide the flag `--features=sdl2-dynamic` to `cargo build`.
 This will disable the features `sdl2/bundled` and `sdl2/static-link`, and your system will attempt to link to a dynamic [libSDL2](https://www.libsdl.org/).

 ## I/O Help